Registration for overnight camp at YMCA Camp Gorham is now open! Please contact us at 315-357-6401 or campgorham@rochesterymca.org for any assistance.

 Archery

 Campers can learn or improve the skills necessary for shooting a bow and arrow.
-Throughout the week, campers will learn the different parts of a bow as well as proper firing technique.
+Throughout the week, campers will learn the different parts of a bow as well as the proper firing technique.
 Campers will be able to use their skills with a few unique challenges that take place on our main archery range as well as our field archery range.
 New this year!
 Campers will be able to put their skills to the test and compete in the archery challenge to win the coveted golden arrow!

 Sports and Games